RadchaneepornC/DataScience-MachineLearning/DimensionalityReduction.md

 $$\Sigma = \frac{1}{n - 1} Z^T Z$$

-where Z = the matrix of standardized data
+where Z = the matrix of standardized data, Σ = the covariance matrix

 ```python
 # Step 2: Calculate the covariance matrix